 However, the heart and soul of the school is not to be found in the buildings and the grounds, it is in the people who come here to work, to learn and to play.

-In 2017, guests who came to watch our most recent musical, “All Shook Up”, were greatly impressed by the technical expertise of the production, as you would expect them to be.
+In 2018, guests who came to watch our most recent musical, “Chicago”, were greatly impressed by the technical expertise of the production, as you would expect them to be.
 However, what they didn’t expect and what was overwhelming to the audience was the fact that the young men and women who were on stage and in the band were simply having a wonderful time.
 There was a great sense of achievement and pride in what they were doing.

 So…where does all this lead?
 At Barker we want our students to be happy and enthusiastic as they arrive at school each morning.

 We work hard to produce a Christian, caring and safe environment, where our students can learn in a busy and vibrant work place.

-Through our Tutor Program in the Senior School we foster strong bonds between student and teacher in which the students are treated as young adults.
-Tutors work with students in the area of student welfare, as well as academic progress.
+Through our Senior School House Program we foster strong bonds between student and teacher in which the students are treated as young adults.
+Heads of House work with students in the area of student wellbeing, as well as academic progress.

 In the classroom, our aim is for every student to study the subject combinations of his or her choice and interest and we encourage our students to learn and think independently.

 We offer a wide variety of activities outside the classroom.
-Sport is compulsory and there are many other voluntary activities, including Cadets, Crusaders, Debating, Year group Drama productions, Duke of Edinburgh Award Scheme, Music and Adventure Sports.
+Sport is compulsory and there are many other voluntary activities, including Cadets, Robotics, Crusaders, Debating, Year group Drama productions, Duke of Edinburgh Award Scheme, Music and Adventure Sports.

 As they move from Year 10 to Year 12 we enjoy watching them grow in their maturity and responsibility.